 Playing poker and understanding it are two different things

-- Because I have been playing for many years and have already won XY in a live tournament
+- I have been playing for many years and have won XXX in a live tournament.

-- I recently reached 10 times the money in 10 tournaments
+- I recently made the money in a number of consecutive tournaments.

 There are reasons why certain players have long term success

-Professional poker players play an average of 30-40 hours a week or more.
-It can, therefore, be compared to a normal full-time job.
-And it’s not just about playing.
-It is also about theory, analyzing and adapting your own games, finding mistakes, bankroll management, mindset, understanding of the game, probabilities, and many more.
+Professional poker players play an average of at least 30-40 hours per week.
+This, of course, can be compared with a conventional full-time job.
+And it’s not just about playing; there’s a great deal of theory, analyzing and studying, adapting, honest introspection, finding leaks, fully understanding and then adhering to disciplined bankroll management, mindset, maths … and much more.

 Essentially, if you feel that playing for years without putting in much effort away from the tables is enough, then you’re not doing yourself justice when you do actually sit down to play.
 Poker is a continuous learning curve that is directly related to the state of your bankroll over time.
 Failure to appreciate this poker truism, to instead rest on your laurels and assume that good results are a right rather than something worked for, is a poker sin.